codelittinc/engineering-hiring/questions/CSharp.md

 - **What is Reflection and when would you use it?**
 - **What is the ´dynamic´ keyword?**
 - **What is a Delegate?**

+## JLL Stack

+The following questions are specific to the JLL Stack:

+- **How would you implement an event based or a notifications system?
+Could you give an example of a Project where you've done something similar?
+What Technology have you used?
+(Kafka, RabbitMQ, Event Hubs, Service Bus, etc)**
+- **Why would you choose a NoSQL Database instead of a relational one?
+Could you describe a few benefits of NoSQL?**
+- **What is an Azure Function?
+Why would you create one?**
+- **What is GraphQL?
+Why would you choose GraphQL as opposed to REST?**